Destroy All Monsters: Filming

-Director Ishiro Honda was fascinated by the concept of a "monster farm", in particular the idea of how humanity could feed them.
+Director Honda was fascinated by the concept of a "monster farm", in particular the idea of how humanity could feed them.
 He noted that a "huge amount of protein" would be needed and envisioned cloning along with undersea farming to accomplish this.
 However, despite the director's fascination with this concept, the final movie devotes very little time to it outside of the brief introduction to Monsterland and showing Rodan feasting on a dolphin.
 The director laments that of the original complex idea only the basic "idea of [a] Monster Island survived."

 As the film has several monsters who continuously return in the films, the location was developed to be a faraway island where the monsters are pacified.
 This tied other films not related to the Godzilla series within its universe, as creatures such as Manda (from Atragon) and Varan (Varan the Unbelievable) exist.
 The film features footage from Ghidorah, the Three-Headed Monster (1964), specifically King Ghidorah's fiery birth scene.

-Like with Godzilla vs. the Sea Monster (1966), Teisho Arikawa was the actual special effects director for the movie, although Eiji Tsuburaya is credited for it.
-However, Tsuburaya had more of a supervisor role regarding the special effects.
+As with Ebirah, Horror of the Deep, Teisho Arikawa was the actual special effects director for the movie, although Eiji Tsuburaya is credited for it.
+Tsuburaya had more of a supervisor role regarding the special effects.

-During the monster’s attack on Tokyo, you can see Godzilla steps over a construction crane model.
-Looking back on it, Haruo Nakajima did so because he was worried he might trip over it and fall.
+During the monster's attack on Tokyo, you can see Godzilla steps over a construction crane model.
+Looking back on it, Haruo Nakajima did so because he worried he might trip over it and fall.
 He regretted doing that since he should have kicked it out of the way since it was a very non-monster like thing to do.

-Eiji Tsuburaya was always getting letters from kids asking to see a real monster.
-So, he arranged for Toho to invite to the studio around 100 kids who would be entering first grade.
-In Japan, entrance into grade school involves a special ceremony to welcome the kids, so this lucky bunch got to see all the monsters on the set rather than endure the usual boring speeches from school officials.
-On March 26, 1968, the kids assembled at the Mt Fuji set in Stage 11 and were entertained by all 11 monsters and they were also greeted by stars Akira Kubo and Jun Tazaki.

-In spring of 1968, while Destroy all Monsters was in production, the Imperial Theater of London was staging a production Oliver in Tokyo and one of the plays child stars known only as Michael was a big Godzilla fan and he wanted to visit Toho.
-But he couldn't because his commitment to the play wouldn't allow him.
-Toho surprised him with a visit from the monsters and actress Yukiko Kobayashi.
+During the movie's production, Toho arranged for a visit to the Mount Fuji set by a group of around 100 kids who were entering first grade, who got to see all the monsters in action, as well as actors Akira Kubo and Jun Tazaki.
+Actress Yukiko Kobayashi, as well as the monsters, also paid a visit to a member of the child actors cast of an Imperial Theater of London production of Oliver! in Tokyo.

-At the climatic battle at Mt.
-Fuji, Haruo Nakajima wanted Godzilla to reprise his “jumping shie” from Invasion of Astro Monster (1965), but Ishiro Honda removed it from the final film.
+At the climactic battle at Mount Fuji, Haruo Nakajima wanted Godzilla to reprise his “jumping shie” from Invasion of Astro-Monster, but Ishiro Honda removed it from the final film.